-I was born in Florence, where I later studied musicology and recorder.
-I then furthered my instrumental studies in Germany at the University of Music, Drama and Media in Hanover, where I obtained my Soloist’s Diploma.
-I moved to Berlin at the beginning of 2014.
+Valentina Bellanova was born in Florence, Italy, where she later studied musicology and recorder.
+She then furthered her instrumental studies in Germany at the University of Music, Drama and Media in Hanover, where she obtained her Soloist’s Diploma.
+She moved to Berlin at the beginning of 2014.

-My teachers of Ney and modal music include Ross Daly, Dr. Claudia Ott, Ömer Erdogdular, Kudsi Erguner, whereas I studied the recorder and Early Music with David Bellugi, Federico Maria Sardelli and Ulrich Thieme.
+She has been very involved with classical Turkish and Arab music for several years now, also studying their respective aesthetics and theories.
+Her teachers of Ney and modal music include Ross Daly, Ömer Erdogdular, Kudsi Erguner, whereas she studied the recorder and Early Music with David Bellugi, Federico Maria Sardelli and Ulrich Thieme.

-In addition to working as a freelance musician, I teach Ney at the Global Music Academy Berlin (https://global-music-school.net/) and at the BTMK (Berlin Conservatoire of Turkish Music) and Recorder at SOS Berlin.
+In addition to working as a freelance musician, she teaches Ney at the BTMK (Berlin Conservatoire of Turkish Music) and recorder at the SOS-Kinderdorf.

-I am also involved in research and publishing.
-For instance, I issued the first edition of Concertos for Recorder by the Neapolitan composer Nicola Fiorenza (published by Girolamo).
+She is also involved in research and publishing.
+For instance, she issued the first edition of Concertos for Recorder by the Neapolitan composer Nicola Fiorenza (published by

 Almar'à - The Arab and Mediterranean Women’s Orchestra